The University of Alabama has been home to some of the most accomplished people in United States history since its doors opened in 1831.

 A great deal of star athletes have repped the Crimson, like Bear Bryant, Derrick Thomas, Kelly Kretschman and any of the many All-Americans developed by Nick Saban.
 The Alabama Crimson Tide, after all, are the kings of the Southeastern Conference.

-It’s not just football players that has made Alabama one of the most historic and notable colleges in the country.
-The long list of famous people that have stepped foot on campus in Tuscaloosa include NCAA football coaches, Heisman Trophy winners, MLB and NBA players, ESPN analysts, New York Times writers, best-selling authors, an award-winning actress, a TV talk show host, a NASA astronaut, a governor of Alabama, a First Lady of the United States and the most infamous scam artist in U.S. history.
+It's not just football players that has made Alabama one of the most historic and notable colleges in the country.
+The long list of famous people that have stepped foot on campus in Tuscaloosa and yelled "Roll Tide!" include NCAA football coaches, Heisman Trophy winners, MLB and NBA players, ESPN analysts, New York Times writers, best-selling authors, an award-winning actress, a TV talk show host, a NASA astronaut, a governor of Alabama, a First Lady of the United States and the most infamous scam artist in U.S. history.

 Think you can name some of the top 20 most famous and notable alumni in Alabama history?
 Some, like Broadway Joe Namath, are obvious (and deserve to be in the College Football Hall of Fame).
 Others, not so much.
 See how many you can come up with before reading on.